tabler/tabler-react/README.md

-# !!
-Update June 2018: Version 2 alpha coming soon, check out progress [here](https://github.com/tabler/tabler-react/tree/version-2);
+# Update - June 2018: Version 2 alpha coming soon.
+Check out the latest progress and get involved on [this branch](https://github.com/tabler/tabler-react/tree/version-2), or add you thoughts and requests to [this issue](https://github.com/tabler/tabler-react/issues/458).

 # Tabler React